KishanKancharagunta/Computer-Networks/24_data-comm_datalink-MAC.md

   - EX: The frame needs ___T<sub>p</sub>___ to arrive the receiver, so does the collision signal, so station should keep transmission in ___2T<sub>p</sub>___ .

 > EX: <br>
-> In the 10 Mbps CSMA/CD Ethernet the most transmission time is 25.6us, what is the minimum frame size? <br>
+> In the 10Mbps CSMA/CD Ethernet the most transmission time is 25.6us, what is the minimum frame size? <br>
 > <br>
 > The frame transmission time ___T<sub>fr</sub>_ = 2 x _T<sub>p</sub>_ = 51.2us__ <br>
->
+> That means the station need 51.2us to detect collision. <br>
+> The minimum frame size = 10Mbps x 51.2us = 512 bits = 64 byte.

+### CSMA/CD protocol
+- similar to ALOHA
+- Use __Persistence Methods__ to sense the medium
+- Transmit and detect collision at the same time
+  - ALOHA send a complete frame then wait the ACK
+- Send __jamming signal__ to notify not find collision yet

 ![](fig/CSMA-CD.png)

+## Controlles Access
+Negotiation to determine which station can transmit.
+- Reservation
+- Polling
+- Token Passing

+## Channel Division
+- FDMA
+- TDMA
+- CDMA